Directed by Simon McQuoid

 I know I'm not saying anything new here, but seriously: it should not be hard to adapt Mortal Kombat.
 Just to state the absolute fucking obvious, it's been adapted once already, in 1995, and that movie worked out okayish, even if it was directed by Paul W.S.
 Anderson.
 (Counterpoint: it's okay because it was directed by Paul W.S.
 Anderson.)
 The old Mortal Kombat understood the video games already had a story.
 Simplistic it might have been, but movies about martial arts can abide with fairly simple stories.
 So is the problem the supernatural accoutrements that gave Mortal Kombat its flavor, and made playing it so visually appealing?
 Well, even if it is, it's not exactly A Song of Ice and Fire, is it?
 It should be easy to adapt this.
 Especially the original trilogy: there is a fighting tournament called, for intellectual property reasons, Mortal Kombat (the new film lampshades this and, I admit, it's dishonorably funny), held every so often between the champions of our so-called "Earthrealm" and those of the extradimensional plane of Outworld, ruled by vile Emperor Shao Kahn, and upon this tournament the fate of realms turns, for, according to the rules established by the Elder Gods when they framed the cosmos, should Earth lose ten times, then our realm opens to Kahn and all his armies.
 Thanks to the bumbling of Kahn's deputy, Shang Tsung—not to mention the heroism of Liu Kang and the timely intervention of the last of the gods who cared, Raiden, who incarnated to fight for humankind—Earth broke Outworld's winning streak.
 Yet it seems like it didn't quite count, because another tournament was held on Outworld just a few years later, and this went poorly enough that by the third game, I think Shao Kahn was holding a fighting tournament on a ravaged and subservient Earth just to show that, in his omnipotence, he could.

 That's how I remember the plot, anyway, to a game series I haven't played in ages, and, accordingly, my brain's sanded it down, making it even simpler than my perusal of Wikipedia informs me it was.
-And here's the thing: I think a "story by" credit going to "some idiot's 25-year old memories of an arcade game" still would've been made for a better backbone for this would-be franchise.
+And here's the thing: I think a "story by" credit going to "some idiot's 25-year old memories of an arcade game" still would've been a better backbone for this would-be franchise.
 Or, hey, make it completely faithful, if that's the side your bread's buttered on.
 Just bear in mind that the core audience for any adaptation of this property is going to be judging it on how it weaves in the sometimes-fascinating mythology of the series, how it revives their nostalgia for a world of iconic ultraviolence, and, because any Mortal Kombat film should still be getting ready to wrap up at the 90 minute mark, how artfully it applies the elisions it's obliged to make to a sprawling ensemble of dozens, each with their own fans and each with their own individual personality, even if eight or nine of them are, in truth, literally just the same guy wearing a different colored ninja outfit.

 ...Or you can take $95 million and make an OC fanfic out of it.
 Because, sure, that's a creative choice that doesn't seem at all insane.
 Imagine if Decker was the hero of Star Trek: The Motion Picture and Kirk was in a barely-extant (or, depending on who you root for, entirely non-extant) supporting role.
 You're still imagining something better.
-This is the most unfathomable aspect of the new Mortal Kombat, its story and screenplay is credited to just three guys, though bearing the scars of innumerable notes.
-The games themselves, in their diverse rosters, offer any number of excellent "ins" to the world and legendarium of Mortal Kombat: there is Sonya Blade (Jessica McNamnee here, and we'll start with ladies first, because this movie won't) and "Jax" Briggs (Mechad Brooks), soldiers who have tracked the traces of Shang Tsung (Chin Han) through international supercriminal Kano (Josh Lawson); if you wanted to be entirely straightforward, there is Liu Kang (Ludi Lin), who has trained his whole life to fight for Earth; if you wanted to get esoteric, there is Raiden (Tadonobu Asano), the divine lightning, here barred from direct interference by Elder God law on account of being OP and broken, though this never seemed to pose a problem when he participated in three tournaments in a row as my favorite character in the games; if you wanted to get melodramatic, there is Scorpion (Hiroyuki Sanada), pledged to rise from hell to avenge himself and his family upon Sub-Zero (Joe Taslim); and of course there's Johnny Cage (no one), who was always the most charming of MK's notions, the Hollywood stuntman-star—an accentless Jean-Claude Van Damme—who somehow got taught mystical martial arts and then used those powers to 1)make a lot of money and 2)punch dudes in the balls, while blanching at punching Sonya Blade in her vagina even though it would still hurt, whereas somehow it did work on the thunder god.
+This is the most unfathomable aspect of the new Mortal Kombat, its story and screenplay credited to just three guys, though bearing the scars of innumerable notes.
+The games themselves, in their diverse rosters, offer any number of excellent "ins" to the world and legendarium of Mortal Kombat: there is Sonya Blade (Jessica McNamnee here, and we'll start with ladies first, because this movie won't) and "Jax" Briggs (Mechad Brooks), soldiers who have tracked the traces of Shang Tsung (Chin Han) through international supercriminal Kano (Josh Lawson); if you wanted to be entirely straightforward, there is Liu Kang (Ludi Lin), who has trained his whole life to fight for Earth; if you wanted to get esoteric, there is Raiden (Tadonobu Asano), the divine lightning, here barred from direct interference by Elder God law on account of being OP and broken, though this never seemed to pose a problem when he was a playable characters in the games; if you wanted to get melodramatic, there is Scorpion (Hiroyuki Sanada), pledged to rise from hell to avenge himself and his family upon Sub-Zero (Joe Taslim); and of course there's Johnny Cage (no one), who was always the most charming of MK's notions, the Hollywood stuntman-star—an accentless Jean-Claude Van Damme—who somehow got taught mystical martial arts and then used those powers to 1)make a lot of money and 2)punch dudes in the balls, while blanching at punching Sonya Blade in her vagina even though it would still hurt, whereas somehow it did work on the thunder god.